How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Results

 \subsubsection{3D Segmentation Setting}

-n the 3D segmentation setting, most patterns observed in the 2D models also apply, but with some notable differences.
-As shown in Fig. \ref{3d_avg_all}, we observed that excessively low annotation density can hinder model performance in certain conditions.
+In the 3D segmentation setting, most patterns observed in the 2D models also apply, but with some notable differences.
+As shown in Fig. \ref{avg_all} (right), we observed that excessively low annotation density can hinder model performance in certain conditions.

-For LiTS17-tumor and DBC-FGT tasks in 3D, the trends mirror those in 2D (Fig. \ref{lits-3d-scatter}, \ref{dbc-3d-scatter}, \ref{fgt-3d-scatter}, \ref{lits-3d-line}, \ref{dbc-3d-line}, \ref{fgt-3d-line}): low annotation density does not significantly affect performance due to clear object-background contrast.
+For all tasks of LiTS17 and DBC in 3D, their trends mirror those in 2D (Fig. \ref{3d-scatters-lines}, first three columns to the left): low annotation density does not significantly affect performance due to clear object-background contrast.
 However, for the ATLAS dataset, the behavior was slightly different.
-At low annotation density $\rho=0.05$, the model failed to learn useful features and showed no prediction capability, thus omitted in our report.
-Instead, increasing annotation density in the range of $0.1 \leq\rho\leq 0.4$ led to noticeable performance improvements, as shown in Fig.\ref{atlas-3d-scatter}, \ref{atlas-3d-line}.
+At low annotation density $\rho = 0.05$, the model failed to learn useful features and showed no prediction capability, thus omitted in our report.
+Instead, increasing annotation density in the range of $0.1 \leq\rho\leq 0.4$ led to noticeable performance improvements, as shown in (Fig. \ref{3d-scatters-lines}, forth column to the left).
+We will expand on this observation in Section \ref{discussion}.